mvh70/teamshots/docs/RLS_IMPLEMENTATION.md

 CREATE POLICY "Users can access own person" ON "Person" FOR ALL USING (user_id = current_setting('app.current_user_id')::uuid);

--- Company members can access other persons in same company CREATE POLICY "Company members access" ON "Person"
+-- Team members can access other persons in same team CREATE POLICY "Team members access" ON "Person"
   FOR SELECT USING (
-    company_id = (
+    team_id = (
-      SELECT company_id FROM "Person"
+      SELECT team_id FROM "Person"
       WHERE user_id = current_setting('app.current_user_id')::uuid
     )
   );